awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 ### Logging Data Events for S3 Objects in Other AWS Accounts<a name="logging-data-events-for-s3-resources-in-other-accounts"></a>

 When you configure your trail to log data events, you can also specify S3 objects that belong to other AWS accounts\.
 When an event occurs on a specified object, CloudTrail evaluates whether the event matches any trails in each account\.
 If the event matches the settings for a trail, the trail processes and logs the event for that account\.
+Generally, both API callers and resource owners can receive events\.

 If you own an S3 object and you specify it in your trail, your trail logs events that occur on the object in your account\.
 Because you own the object, your trail also logs events when other accounts call the object\.